Hello (Adele song): Accolades

 At the 36th Brit Awards, Adele was nominated for five awards, in which she won four including British Single of the Year for "Hello".
 At the 2016 Billboard Music Awards, the singer was nominated for nine categories, winning five, including Top Selling Song for "Hello".
 At the 2016 Juno Awards, Xavier Dolan won Video of the Year for "Hello".
 Adele received four American Music Awards nominations, including Favorite Pop/Rock Song for "Hello" at the American Music Awards of 2016 but lost to "Love Yourself" by Justin Bieber.
-At the 59th Grammy Awards Adele take five awards, including Album of the Year for 25, while "Hello" won Record of the Year, Song of the Year and Best Pop Solo Performance.
-Adele is the first artist in Grammys history to sweep the Big Three awards — Album, Record and Song of the Year — twice.
+At the 59th Grammy Awards Adele took home five awards, including Album of the Year for 25, while "Hello" won Record of the Year, Song of the Year and Best Pop Solo Performance.
+Adele is the first artist in Grammys history to sweep the Big Three awards – Album, Record and Song of the Year – twice.
 She also the first woman in Grammy history to win Song of the Year twice.
 This marks the first time in Grammy history that two different songs with the same title have been nominated in this category after "Hello" by Lionel Richie in 1985.
 Adele became the third woman to win Record of the Year more than once, after Roberta Flack and Norah Jones winning for The First Time Ever I Saw Your Face and Killing Me Softly with His Song; and Don't Know Why and Here We Go Again (with Ray Charles), respectively.
 Additionally, both Florence LaRue and Marilyn McCoo also receive this accolade twice as part of The 5th Dimension, with "Up, Up and Away" and "Aquarius/Let the Sunshine In".

 Music video

-The accompanying music video for "Hello" was directed by Canadian actor and filmmaker Xavier Dolan and released on 22 October 2015, despite the fact the song was released as a single a day later.
+The accompanying music video for "Hello" was directed by Canadian actor and filmmaker Xavier Dolan and released on 23 October 2015, despite the fact the song was released as a single a day later.
 The concept of the video revolves around a recently broken-up young woman calling a younger version of herself.
 Portions of the video—mostly the finale on the pond and the shot of her opening her eyes in the beginning—were filmed with IMAX cameras, making it the first music video in IMAX format.
 The video draws inspiration from Dolan's semi-autobiographical debut I Killed My Mother, which was made when Dolan was barely 20.
 The video was filmed on a farm in Quebec over four days in September 2015.